STAY IN THE HIMALAYAN MOUNTAINS

 Structuration is a term used by British sociologist Anthony Giddens in order to capture elements of macro and micro-sociology, structure and agency, determinism and free will.
-By structuration Giddens means that human actors recreate through their interactions (and this makes social change possible) the very social structures which constrain their actions.
-It involves the reproduction on a daily basis of the structures and institutions of society.
+By structuration Giddens means that human actors recreate through their interactions the very social structures which constrain their actions.
+Structuration involves the reproduction on a daily basis of the structures and institutions of society.
+Structuration social change possible.

 Organizational Adaptive Capacity - A Structuration Perspective